Gökhan S. Hotamisligil: Research

-Hotamisligil’s research efforts focus on the molecular and genetic basis of common and complex diseases, particularly those associated with obesity and aging including diabetes, carvdiovascular disease, fatty liver disease, and asthma.
+Hotamisligil's research efforts focus on the molecular and genetic basis of common and complex diseases, particularly those associated with obesity and aging including diabetes, carvdiovascular disease, fatty liver disease, and asthma.
 His research examines the mechanisms of nutrient sensing and response pathways as they relate to immune and metabolic homeostasis.
-Hotamisligil’s work has been instrumental in the emergence of the immunological basis of obesity and diabetes and the field of immunometabolism^{,}^{,}.
+Hotamisligil's work has been instrumental in the emergence of the immunological basis of obesity and diabetes and the field of immunometabolism^{,}^{,}.
 Today obesity and diabetes are understood as states of chronic, low-grade, sustained, systemic and metabolically orchestrated inflammation; also known as “metaflammation,” a concept introduced by Hotamisligil; which underlies the pathogenesis of metabolic diseases.

 In a 1997 paper, Hotamışlıgil lab published a study showing that genetic ablation of an inflammatory mediator or its receptor in obese mice resulted in the improvement of insulin sensitivity and glucose metabolism.
 This study provided definitive proof that metaflammation was a critical component of chronic metabolic diseases.

 In a 2002 paper, the Hotamisligil lab established a link between activation of the inflammatory and stress kinase JNK and consequent inhibition of insulin receptor signaling via phosphorylation of the insulin receptor substrate (IRS-1).
-Since then, his lab has identified multiple other significant molecules and pathways as key modulators of chronic metabolic inflammation, insulin sensitivity and glucose metabolism in obesity, including the double stranded RNA dependent protein kinase PKR and the transmembrane protein STAMP2.
+Since then, his lab has identified multiple other significant molecules and pathways as key modulators of chronic metabolic inflammation, insulin sensitivity and glucose metabolism in obesity.